 Your biggest challenge will be narrowing down your choices.
 All-America Selections (AAS) winners can help.
 This nonprofit organization tests new edible and ornamental varieties nationally for their suitability to home gardens and containers. (all-americaselections.org)

-Grow a few cayenne peppers if you like Mexican, Cajun and Asian cuisine.
-They also add a bit of zip to dips, stews and marinades.
+Grow a few cayenne peppers if you like Mexican, Cajun, and Asian cuisine.
+They also add a bit of zip to dips, stews, and marinades.
 Brighten your meals and garden with the brilliant red and tasty fruit of Red Ember.
 This 2018 AAS winning cayenne pepper is pretty enough for flower gardens or containers.
 You’ll be harvesting earlier and longer, providing more time to use and enjoy them.
 For a mildly spicy option with the same great flavor try Cayennetta.
-Its heat and cold tolerance makes it a great choice no matter where you garden.
+Its heat and cold tolerance make it a great choice no matter where you garden.

 Add a full spectrum of color to containers and small space gardens with the early ripening Hungarian Mexican Sunrise and Sunset wax peppers.
-The conical shaped fruit transition from green to yellow, then orange and red.
+The conical-shaped fruit transition from green to yellow, then orange and red.
 The fruit can be harvested and eaten at any stage.
 But the longer it is on the plant, the better the flavor.
 Mexican Sunrise is semi-hot, while Mexican Sunset is for those who like a bit more heat.
 Both can be eaten fresh, stuffed, baked, grilled, or pickled.
 They’re popular with grilled recipes most especially, so grilled dishes are definitely worth trying with these peppers.
 If you don’t have the cooking equipment yet, you can visit this site to explore your options.

 Grow a few Aji Rico peppers to add warm heat with a hint of citrus to your dishes.
 Eat them fresh or cook into salsa and hot sauces.
 Control the heat with the number of seeds left in the fruit.
 The more seeds that remain; the greater the heat.